davidtchiu/davidtchiu.github.io/teaching/cs240/lab.cmd/index.md

 #### Prerequisites

+- Ideally, you should have the git and Java installed on your machine, but they're big installs.
+Even if you don't have these yet, you should still be able to do the lab.
   - [https://git-scm.com/downloads](Download) and install git if not already installed.
   - [https://www.java.com](Download) and install Java if not already installed.

 #### Part 1 - Navigating the File System